Program Educational Components

-- Biweekly rotations with St. Luke’s radiologists beyond first month
+- Didactic and one-on-one with St. Luke's MSK radiologists

 - Casting application and techniques

-- Participation in St. Luke’s Sports Medicine monthly conferences
+- Participation in St. Luke's monthly sports medicine conferences series

 - Participation and/or attendance at conferences sponsored by St. Luke's Sports Medicine